apache/flink/docs/concepts/programming-model.md

     and use consistent fault tolerant *state*.
 Users can register event time and processing time callbacks, allowing programs to realize sophisticated computations.

-  - In practice, most applications would not need the low level abstraction describe above, but would instead program against the
+  - In practice, most applications would not need the low level abstraction described above, but would instead program against the
     **Core APIs** like the [DataStream API](../dev/datastream_api.html) (bounded/unbounded streams) and the [DataSet API](../dev/batch/index.html)
     (bounded data sets).
 These fluent APIs offer the common building blocks for data processing, like forms of user-specified transformations, joins, aggregations, windows, state, etc. Data types processed in these APIs are represented as classes